LiliMeng/BQ_Amazon/README.md

 **"Have Backbone; Disagree and Commit"** is one of Amazon's key leadership principles, which emphasizes the importance of speaking up, respectfully challenging decisions when you disagree, and fully committing to the final decision once it’s made—even if it wasn’t your preferred outcome.

 At Amazon, leaders are expected to respectfully challenge decisions, even when doing so is uncomfortable or exhausting.
 However, once a decision is determined, they are expected to fully commit to it, ensuring the success of the collective goal.
 This principle fosters a culture of open debate, rigorous discussion, and ultimately, unified execution.

-### How to Answer "Have Backbone; Disagree and Commit" Behavioral Questions in an Amazon Interview

-When asked behavioral questions related to this principle, interviewers are looking for examples where you:
-- Assertively and respectfully voiced a differing opinion.
-- Engaged in constructive debate to ensure the best decision was made.
-- Fully supported and committed to a decision once it was finalized, even if it wasn’t your initial preference.

 #### Using the STAR Method (Situation, Task, Action, Result):